Introduction (to the description of courses)

 If you are familiarized with this subject, you should check Quantitative Methods for Public Policy Analysis, in which you will learn a set of quantitative techniques appropriate for the estimation of the causal impact of policy interventions.

 Two of our courses are state-of-the-art techniques in social sciences: in Experimental Methods you will be exposed to the research design that is considered to maximize the internal validity of your findings.
-Comparative Research Design and Configurational Comparative is a survey of several ways in which the comparative method is practiced, including QCA, barely known in Mexico despite being uniquely suited in the analysis of complex causal configurations.
+Comparative Research Design is a survey of several ways in which the comparative method is practiced, including QCA, barely known in Mexico despite being uniquely suited in the analysis of complex causal configurations.

 Policy Analysis is aimed at civil servants, academic specialists, non-governmental organizations, and lobbing and consultancy agencies.
 It will qualify participants to give a meaningful advise on public policy.

-Social media analysis is a great option for those who want to learn how to use data generated by social media platforms in social research.
+Data science/Social media analysis is a great option for those who want to learn how to use data generated by social media platforms in social research.

 In Survey analysis you will obtain a comprehensive understanding of survey research methods.
 You should choose this course if you are interested in political behaviour.